-Proposed Work: MPO staff will continue to assist MATS staff with the implementation of the Transit Development Plan (TDP) in FY 2022.
+Proposed Work: MPO staff and consultants will continue work on the update of the five year Transit Development Plan (TDP) in FY-2023.
+A total of \$50,000 in FY-2022 carryover planning funds will be used to complete the FY-2023-2027 TDP.
+MPO Staff will assist The M Transit with the implementation of the FY-2023-2027 TDP implementation action projects and improvements once completed.
 GIS software will be used as appropriate to support transit planning activities and services.
-MPO staff will assist MATS staff with managing federal transit funding and provide technical assistance and support as needed.
+MPO staff will assist The M Public Transit System staff with managing federal transit funding and provide technical assistance and support as needed.

 MPO staff will continue to prepare Federal Transit Administration (FTA) products as needed to include: capital and operating grants, National Transit Database reports, and other reports and activities as required.
-MPO staff will prepare and assist MATS staff in the preparation of public involvement activities.
-MPO staff will attend training, workshops, and conferences as needed to assist in MATS operation.
+MPO staff will prepare and assist The M Public Transit System staff in the preparation of public involvement activities related to TDP implementation.
+MPO staff will attend training, workshops, and conferences as needed to assist in The M transit operation.

-MPO staff will do work related to alternatives analysis for the City of Montgomery and Montgomery Transportation Management Area, to include applying for federal grants to conduct alternatives analyses (bus rapid transit, commuter light rail, and streetcar circulator rail), and, if successful, hiring consultants to perform work related to the projects.
+MPO staff will do work related to alternatives analysis for the City of Montgomery and Montgomery Transportation Management Area if needed or desired, to include applying for federal grants to conduct alternatives analyses (bus rapid transit, commuter light rail, and streetcar circulator rail), and, if successful, hiring consultants to perform work related to the projects.
 MPO staff will attend training, workshops, conferences, and meetings related to passenger rail planning.
-The MPO will work and coordinate with the Alabama Department of Transportation (ALDOT) on setting goals, objectives, performance measures, and targets required by the FAST Act.
-The Montgomery Area Transit System completes a Transit Development Plan every 4 years to ensure that the needs of transit patrons are being met, this year
+The MPO will work and coordinate with the Alabama Department of Transportation (ALDOT) on setting goals, objectives, performance measures, and targets required by the FAST Act IIJA or Bipartisan Infrastructure Law.
+The City of Montgomery and The M Public Transit System completes a Transit Development Plan every 4 years to ensure that the needs of transit riders are being met.

-Products: A transit system that meets the needs of Montgomery Area Transit System riders, the City of Montgomery, and also meets all federal and state requirements.
+Products: A transit system that meets the needs of The M Public Transit System riders, the City of Montgomery, and also meets all federal and state requirements.
 An updated and maintained GIS database with fixed transit routes, bus benches, bus shelters, bus stop signs, and other related transit amenities.
 Up-to-date reports, grant applications, and other items as needed.
-A completed survey of the MATS for travel demand modeling purposes, as well as public involvement assistance as needed.
+An updated Transit Development Plan (TDP) and updates as needed.